stefanscript/blog/posts/simple-sortable-list-vanilla-js.md

 ---
-title: Simple sortable solution for a list of items, vanilla javascript
+title: Simple sortable solution for a list of items using vanilla javascript
 date: "2021-01-14"
 author: stefan
 ---

 I needed to create a very simple solution for sorting a list of items.

-#### I started with a simple list with each element having it's own data id
+#### I started with a list, each element having it's own id

     <ul class="simple-sortable">
         <li data-id="1">1 Bob</li>